 Construction of the new heating plant

-By 2021, the entire campus heating and cooling infrastructure will be renewed.
-A new lake pipe and a new pumping station will be added to the existing ones.
-The EPFL’s main heating plant will be renovated and expanded.
-At the same time, a data center that will operate in synergy with the power plant will be built on the roof of the building.
-The goal is to switch to 100% renewable energy for heating and cooling.
+The entire campus heating and cooling infrastructure has been entirely renewed by 2022.
+A new lake pipe and a new pumping station were added to the existing ones.
+The EPFL’s main heating plant was renovated and expanded.
+A data center that will operate in synergy with the power plant has been built on the roof of the building.
+The goal has now been met to switch to 100% renewable energy for heating and cooling.

 The main source of heat is drawn from Lake Geneva.
 The lake water is pumped into the Pierrettes pumping station and conveyed to heat pumps.
 These pumps extract energy from the water and convert it into heat that can be used to heat buildings through a thermodynamic cycle that requires electricity.